Kossit73/ecommerce/README.md

 4. Each assumption schedule now includes inline “Add line”/“Remove line” controls, so you can insert or delete rows directly inside Streamlit before saving the rebuilt workbook inputs.
+A guidance panel inside every schedule outlines the best way to edit each line item so you know which fields to tweak when assumptions change.

 ## Important Note